DallanQ/race_for_the_galaxy/Manual.md

 Action place and pay for a world, receiving any windfall as indicated.

-> Icon of a white circle with a blue background shadow and 3 inside, the circle has a small blue circle at its top left corner and an icon of a hexagon with 2 inside beside the white circle.
-The icon indicates cost.
+> icon of a windfall world, which has a white circle with a black border, a blue halo and a 3 inside, the circle has a small blue circle at its top left corner and an icon of a hexagon with 2 inside beside the white circle.
+The 3 icon indicates cost.

-windfall world

-> Icon of a blue circle with 2 inside, the circle has a small blue circle at its top left corner and an icon of a hexagon with 1 inside.
-The icon indicates cost.
+> Icon of a production world, which has a blue circle with a black border and a 2 inside, the circle has a small blue circle at its top left corner and an icon of a hexagon with 1 inside.
+The 2 icon indicates cost.

-production world

 *Blue, brown, and green worlds have a “moon” in a quadrant as an aid for color-blind players.
 (A reddish circle in the lower right is a Rebel world, see Galactic Imperium , back page.)*

 Bonus: draw a card after placing a world.

-> Icon of a transparent circle with a black border and 5 inside, beside the icon is aother icon of a white hexagon with 3 inside.
+> Icon of a grey circle with a black border and 5 inside, beside the icon is aother icon of a white hexagon with 3 inside.
 The icon represents VPs.

 Worlds are worth victory points.

 A *windfall* is creceive once, when a world is first placed.

-> Image of the backview and frontview of a race from the galaxy card, the front of the card has a white circle with brown background shadow and 3 inside, beside the circle is a white hexagon with 2 inside.
-The card indicates that *windfall goods are placed on top of worlds with colored halos around their costs*.
+> Image of a card placed face down on top of a card with a colored halo, indicating that *windfall goods are placed on top of worlds with colored halos around their costs*.

-> Icon of a white circle with a red border, a light brown background shadow and a white 1 with red border inside, on the top right corner of the circle is a small brown circle with a red border and beside the white circle is a hexagon with black border and 1 inside.

-> Icon of a white circle with a black border, a brown background shadow and a black 2 inside, on the top right corner of the circle is a small brown circle with a red border and beside the white circle is a hexagon with black border and 0 inside.

 Military worlds (with red circles) must be *conquered* to be placed.

-> Icon of a grey circle with red border and a white 1 with red border, beside the circle is a white hexagon with black border and black 1 inside.

-> Icon of a white circle with a red border, a light brown background shadow and a white 1 with red border inside, on the top right corner of the circle is a small brown circle with a red border and beside the white circle is a white hexagon with black border and a black 1 inside.
+> Icon of a grey circle with a red border and a 1 inside, an icon of a white circle with a red border and a brown halo and a 1 inside, and an icon of a green circle with a red border and a 4 inside.
+The red borders indicate the worlds are military worlds.

-> Icon of a green circle with red border and a white 4 with red border inside, on the bottom left corner of the circle is a small circle with red border, beside the large circle is a white hexagon with black border and a black 1 inside.

-The three icons above represnt defense
+The numbers inside the circles in the three icons above represent defense

 To conquer a military world, the player’s Military must equal or exceed its *defense*.
 The player then places the world for no cost.

-> Icon of a white circle with a red border and a red +2 inside.

-> Icon of a white circle with a red border and a red -1 inside.

-> Icon of a white card filled with a red X inside, a red arrow pointing left and a white circle with a red border and a red +3 inside.
+> Icon of a white circle with a red border and a red +2 inside, icon of a white circle with a red border and a red -1 inside, and an icon of a white card filled with a red X inside, a red arrow pointing left and a white circle with a red border and a red +3 inside, all indicating sample military powers.

-sample military powers

-> Icon of a white circle with a red border and a red -1 inside.

-> Icon of a white circle with a red border and a white ? with a red border inside, a red arrow pointing left to a white circle with a black border, a white ? with a red border and a black -1 inside.
+> Icon of a white circle with a red border and a red -1 inside above an icon of a white circle with a red border and a white ? with a red border inside followed by a red arrow pointing left to a white circle with a black border and a white ? and a black -1 inside.
 On the right corner top of the black bordered circle there is a small white circle with a yellow center, a red border and a red slash.

 A *Contact Specialist* allows a player to place a military world by paying for it, *instead* of conquering it.